Accounting & Finance Accounting

 The Programme aims to equip students with essential accounting knowledge, educate students on laws, regulations governing business operations & commercial transactions.

-Video recording service of each lecture is available for the module "Financial Reporting" and "Basic Accounting".
+Video recording service of each lecture is available for the module "Financial Reporting".

 Competencies in both accounting and law form an important set of hard skills that any professional, entrepreneur and business manager should master, irrespective of their specific industries.
 While there are postgraduate level programmes in accounting or law, law and accounting are often treated as belonging to different silos of needs.